dart-lang/language/resources/type-system/inference.md

   any loss of functionality, provided they are not trying to construct a proof of soundness._

-## Additional invariants satisfied by elaborated expressions
+## Additional properties satisfied by elaborated expressions

 The rules below ensure that elaborated expressions will satisfy the following
-invariants:
+properties:

 - An elaborated expression will never contain one of the tokens `?.`, `??`, or `??=`. _The type inference process converts expressions containing these